The Old Dutch Church of Sleepy Hollow

 Visiting the Old Dutch Church

-This is a consecrated building of an active congregation, be respectful of worship services, weddings, and funerals.
+This is the consecrated building of an active congregation: be respectful of worship services, weddings, and funerals.
 Outside of October the church is seldom open for viewing, though visitors are welcome at Easter, Christmas Eve, and summer services.

 The church and its burial ground are located on North Broadway in Sleepy Hollow.
 It is often confused with the adjacent but separate Sleepy Hollow Cemetery.
 This is a 17th century building, there are no restrooms and no parking on site.
 There is limited parking inside the adjacent Sleepy Hollow Cemetery from which you can access the churchyard.
 All vehicles and pedestrians must exit Sleepy Hollow Cemetery no later than 4:30 pm.